 Online classes are specifically designed for those who are pressed for time and seek the luxury of being able to “attend” classes whenever their schedule allows via the internet.
 This opens up a whole new world of opportunity for those that can’t go to a traditional college.
-But just because there is a plethora of online degree programs to choose from, doesn’t mean that you’ll necessary be able to conduct everything in cyberspace—there are certain unique “hybrid” programs (sometimes also called “blended learning”) that require an in-person component in order to fulfill degree requirements.
+But just because there are a plethora of online degree programs to choose from, doesn’t mean that you’ll necessarily be able to conduct everything in cyberspace—there are certain unique “hybrid” programs (sometimes also called “blended learning”) that require an in-person component in order to fulfill degree requirements.
 That said, if you feel as though you won’t ever have the time to strip yourself away from the computer to earn your degree at least one point during your college career, then you should definitely not pursue the programs listed below.

 Online Nursing, Physical Therapy & Vet Tech Programs

 If you want to pursue a career in the medical industry but only want to do the course strictly online, then it’s your best bet is to pursue something more on the administrative side, like medical billing and coding.
 This is because if you want a career that will require in-person patient care, such as nursing or physical therapy, you’re going to need in-person patient training.
 It only makes sense.
 But most online programs don’t mandate this portion until the end of the program—so if you don’t have time the first year or so, you don’t need to worry about it right away.
-At the end of the program however, students are sent to a designated hospital or facility to complete clinical hours.
+At the end of the program, however, students are sent to a designated hospital or facility to complete clinical hours.
 At this time students learn how to speak with patients, administer actual shots, work on muscles etc. Those pursuing a vet tech degree are also sent to practice treatment on actual animals.
 If the school you’re considering enrolling in says you can earn your degree without getting any type of “hands-on” experience you should really investigate the school further—chances that it’s a fraudulent school is high.

 Online Chemistry & Other Hard Sciences Programs